-The liaison should review the list and begin preaudit preparation before the end of the fiscal year under audit.
-This review and preparation may include notifying appropriate individuals of the requirements for year-end reports and taking inventory counts of supplies and capital assets.
+The liaison should review the list and begin preaudit preparation before the end of the fiscal year under audit and may need to notify appropriate individuals of the requirements for year-end reports and taking inventory counts of supplies and capital assets.
 The liaison should provide appropriate forms and instructions to employees to complete these tasks.
 The liaison should also ensure that files of contracts, agreements, leases, insurance policies, judgments, and other relevant documents are reviewed for completeness and accessibility before June 30 of the audit period.
 The liaison should also inform the audit firm of any changes in accounting principles made since the previous fiscal year.